 And two of those inflammation busting mediators are maresin and resolvin.
 Stimulating the release of these mediators could be a way to improve the success rate of so-called regenerative therapy.
 “The study shows for the first time that these two mediators enhance stem cell regenerative capacity even in the presence of inflammation,” said Marinella Holzhausen Caldeira, a professor in FO-USP’s Department of Periodontics

-This means that taken altogether fish oil can help:
+This means that taken altogether fish oil may help:

 - Stimulate periodontal ligament stem cells.
 The periodontal ligament is one of the structures lost in severe cases of the disease.